3B-Group/ConvRe/README.md

 **Example**

-If you want to run `prompt3` of `text2re` task on `gpt-3.5-turbo-0301`, run this script👇
+Here is the script to run `prompt3` of `text2re` task on `gpt-3.5-turbo-0301` 👇
 ```bash
 python3 main.py --model_name gpt-3.5-turbo-0301 --task text2re --data_dir Datasets --prompt normal --relation converse --n_shot 0 --example_type regular --text_type hard
 ```

 ## 🍈 Evaluation
-There are 3️⃣ parameters need to be decided when running the evaluation script.
+There are three arguments need to be specified when running the evaluation script.
-- `file_path`: The `path` of the result file📁.
+- `file_path`: The `path` of the result file 📁.
-- `model_family`: The model family of the result file, used to choose the corresponding evaluator👨‍👩‍👧‍👦.
+- `model_family`: The model family of the result file, used to choose the corresponding evaluator.
 You should choose from `flan-t5`, `claude`, `gpt-text`, `gpt-chat`, `llama2`.
-- `mode`: We provide two evaluation mode: `paper` and `leaderboard`. `paper` mode will raise errors if the answer of the model isn't consistent with what we want.
-In this case, you should decide the model's answer manually according its content.
+- `mode`: We provide two evaluation mode: `strict` and `auto`. `strict` mode will raise errors if the answer of the model isn't consistent with what we want.
+In this case, you should check the model's answer manually.
-`leaderboard` mode will just ignore the inconsistent answers.
-The performance calculated under `leaderboard` mode may be lower than `paper` mode, but it's very convenient and doesn't need any human support. **What's more, the ability to align with user's request is also a very important indicator of LLMs' capability⚖️.**
+`auto` mode will just ignore the inconsistent answers.
+The performance calculated under `auto` mode may be lower than `strict` mode, but it's very convenient and doesn't need any human support. **💡The ability to align with user's request is also a very important indicator of LLMs' capability.**

 ## 🍓 Citation